jimwhimpey/Valhalla-Island/source/_posts/2012-06-10-the-future.markdown

 external-url:
 ---

-This afternoon a friend I was quite keen to chat to and catch up with came to my place to pick up some gear.
-He had to bring along his kids (3 and 5-years-old) so I quickly scanned around my single, 24-year-old guy, minimal apartment looking for something that might distract them for 20 minutes.
+This afternoon a friend I was keen to chat to and catch up with came to my place to pick up some gear.
+He was bringing along his kids (3 and 5-years-old) so I quickly scanned around my single, 24-year-old guy, minimal apartment looking for something that might distract them for 20 minutes.
 I gave up looking.

 When they got here they darted directly at the iPad sitting on my couch and I thought "of course"!

 I sat down with them looking through my games for something they might like.
 Nothing.
 I asked if they knew of any good games and it turns out they *love* Monkey Maths.
 They watched as I searched the app store.
 They identified the Monkey Maths icon before I did.
 I downloaded the free app.
-It downloaded in 15 seconds and they identified it was ready to play before I did.
+It downloaded in 15 seconds and they realised it was ready to play before I did.

 I launched the game and asked if they know how to play.
 They pulled the iPad away from me silently saying *of course* we know how to play.